Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/AdminBundle/UPGRADE.md

 cover the same use case - we decided to drop them in favor of the Symfony defaults.
 This is a BC breaking change, so a migration path is provided.

-To upgrade, first pull in the new version of all bundles, and then execute the following command :
+To upgrade, first pull in the new version of all bundles.

+Remove guest_user: true from app/config/security.yml.

+And finally execute the following command :
 ```app/console kuma:fix:guest```

 This should execute the necessary changes (you could delete/rename the guest user afterwards as well - we just leave